 You can simulate installations of renewable energy without load consumption and connected to the AC grid and study their economic viability.
 The sale to the AC grid can be of all the excess energy (energy that cannot be used by the system) or considering Net Metering scheme (different modalities are available).

 The program optimizes both the combination of elements and the system control (which determines when to use one batteries or diesel generator, to what state of charge the batteries must be charged, …).

-It can also be considered the case of batteries connected to the AC grid, optimizing the periods of charging (purchase of electricity from the AC grid) and discharge (supply the load consumption through the battery, which can even inject energy into the AC grid to sell it).
+It can also be considered the case of batteries connected to the AC grid and/or PHS, optimizing the periods of charging or pumping (purchase of electricity from the AC grid) and discharging or generating electricity by the hydro turgine (supplying the load consumption and even injecting energy into the AC grid to sell it).

-iHOGA performs a detailed report of each combination of components considered, in addition to an economic report with the cash flows.
+iHOGA / MHOGA performs a detailed report of each combination of components considered, in addition to an economic report with the cash flows.

-No other hybrid system simulation and optimization software uses advanced optimization algorithms except iHOGA, which uses genetic algorithms.
+No other hybrid system simulation and optimization software uses advanced optimization algorithms except iHOGA / MHOGA, which uses genetic algorithms.
 Other programs perform optimization by testing all possible combinations.
 One problem with this methodology is that if the number of possible combinations is very high, the calculation time increases enormously and becomes unfeasible.
-In addition, in other software system control strategies are too simple, and no in-depth optimization is possible as in iHOGA.
-Other advantages of iHOGA are in the models used, more precise than other softwares, in the components as well as in the economic calculations, besides functionalities like the pre-sizing, the optimization of the slope of the photovoltaic panels, the probability analysis, the ageing models of the batteries (Lead-acid or Lithium), the multi-objective optimization, etc.
+In addition, in other software system control strategies are too simple, and no in-depth optimization is possible as in iHOGA / MHOGA.
+Other advantages of this software are in the models used, more precise than other softwares, in the components as well as in the economic calculations, besides functionalities like the pre-sizing, the optimization of the slope of the photovoltaic panels, the probability analysis, the ageing models of the batteries (Lead-acid or li-ion), the multi-objective optimization, etc.